 These Quinoa Fish Cakes with Radish Sauce make a delicious light dinner, and can be served with a variety of side dishes, such as potatoes, steamed/grilled vegetables or salad.

-These fish cakes contain only 3 ingredients (plus some seasoning and breadcrumbs for coating) and, with a little preparation and meal planning, can be put together in a matter of minutes.
+These quinoa fish cakes contain only 3 ingredients (plus some seasoning and breadcrumbs for coating) and, with a little preparation, can be put together in a matter of minutes.

 Even though this recipe is made from scratch it needn’t be very time consuming.
-You can cook both the fish as well as the quinoa the night before and keep refrigerated until you are ready to use them (remember to cool these completely and drain the fish well before placing in the fridge – see instructions below).
+You can cook both the fish as well as the quinoa the night before and keep refrigerated until you are ready to make the recipe.
+(Remember to cool these completely and drain the fish well before placing in the fridge – see instructions below).

 The sauce can be prepared an hour or 2 in advance but I wouldn’t recommend keeping it in the fridge for too long as it might become watery.

-These fish cakes are light and fluffy thanks to the addition of the quinoa (you can’t really taste the quinoa in them so this recipe is ideal for people who would like to include it in their diet but aren’t too keen on the flavour), as well as the cream cheese (use full fat as it’s creamier than the light version, which also tends to taste a little acidic).
+These fish cakes are light and fluffy thanks to the addition of the quinoa (you won’t really taste it though), as well as the cream cheese.
+Use full fat as it’s creamier than the light version, which also tends to taste a little acidic.